-Admission for teachers is always free when you show your school ID.
+Admission for educators is always free when you show your school ID.

 Educator Membership: Educators receive a discount of $10 on any level of membership (must provide name of school affiliation)

-The Blanton provides guided visits for K–12 students that address different learning modalities through engaging conversation, collaborative investigation, and thoughtfully planned gallery activities.
+The Blanton provides guided visits for Pre-K–12 students that address different learning modalities through engaging conversation, collaborative investigation, and thoughtfully planned gallery activities.
 Gallery lessons encourage students to draw connections between their lives and the world around them so they can become more empathetic citizens.
 Guided visits encourage students to construct interpretations about objects of art and develop skills in critical thinking and language.
-Lessons at the Blanton are designed to support TEKS objectives and focus on between four and eight works of art.
+Lessons at the Blanton are designed to support TEKS objectives and focus on between four and six works of art.
 They reinforce classroom objectives and promote arts integration across the curriculum.
+WorkLAB Studio Sessions complement time in the galleries and may be booked at the time you schedule your tour online.
+The Blanton is also proud to support English Language Learners through its Bilingual co-teaching model.
+To learn more, scroll down to the Bilingual Co-Teaching section.

 El Blanton ofrece visitas guiadas en español.
 Favor de preguntar por un guía bilingue cuando se hace su visita.